Sirin bint Shamun: Coming to Medina

-Sirin's father was a prominent figure among the Copts, as mentioned by Al-Muqawqis in his conversation with the messenger of the Prophet, and she was from the village of Hafn in the province of Minya in Upper Egypt.
-After the Treaty of Hudaybiyyah between the Prophet and the polytheists of Mecca, he ordered the writing of letters to the kings of the world inviting them to Islam.
+Sirin's father was a prominent figure among the Copts, as mentioned by Al-Muqawqis in his conversation with the messenger of Muhammad, and she was from the village of Hafn in the province of Minya in Upper Egypt.
+After the Treaty of Hudaybiyyah between Muhammad and the polytheists of Mecca, he ordered the writing of letters to the kings of the world inviting them to Islam.
 Among these kings was Al-Muqawqis, the ruler of Egypt under the Byzantine Empire.

-When the Prophet sent a letter to Al-Muqawqis, the ruler of Alexandria and the representative of the Byzantine Empire in Egypt, he sent it with Hatib ibn Abi Balta'ah.
-Hatib took the Prophet's letter to Egypt and entered upon Al-Muqawqis, who welcomed him.
+When Muhammad sent a letter to Al-Muqawqis, the ruler of Alexandria and the representative of the Byzantine Empire in Egypt, he sent it with Hatib ibn Abi Balta'ah.
+Hatib took Muhammad's letter to Egypt and entered upon Al-Muqawqis, who welcomed him.
 As Hatib spoke, Al-Muqawqis listened attentively and then said to him, "O man, we have a religion that we will not abandon except for what is better than it."
 Al-Muqawqis was impressed by Hatib's words and said to him, "I have considered the matter of this Prophet and found that he does not enjoin anything reprehensible, nor does he prohibit anything desirable.
 I did not find him to be a misled sorcerer or a lying priest.
 With him, I found the signs of prophethood in his revelation of hidden secrets.
 I will consider further."

-Al-Muqawqis sealed the Prophet Muhammad's letter and wrote to him:
+Al-Muqawqis sealed Muhammad's letter and wrote to him: